std::ranges::rbegin

 - any declarations of

-found by argument-dependent lookup.
+beginfound by argument-dependent lookup.

 - Otherwise, std::make_reverse_iterator(ranges::end(std::forward<T>)) if both ranges::begin(std::forward<T>(t)) and ranges::end(std::forward<T>(t)) are valid expressions, have the same type, and that type models

-is ill-formed, which can result in substitution failure when ranges::rbegin(t) appears in the immediate context of a template instantiation.
+In all other cases, a call to ranges::rbegin is ill-formed, which can result in substitution failure when ranges::rbegin(t) appears in the immediate context of a template instantiation.

 Expression-equivalent